Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 • $3,000/term coverage cap

-• Covers both pool and built-in spa
+• Covers both freshwater and saltwater

 • Above-ground accessible parts covered